 William & Mary Theatre Scholarship

 Established in October 1990.
 This fund is used to provide financial assistance to deserving students who have evidenced an interest in Theatre, as determined by the faculty of the Department of Theatre, Speech, and Dance.
 Applicants must have shown outstanding dedication to the William & Mary Theatre and special ability in their theatre work.
 Make a Contribution

 Roby-Sherman Dance Scholarship

 Established in 2005.
 The Roby-Sherman Scholarship fund is used to provide financial assistance to deserving students who have evidenced an interest in Dance, as determined by the faculty of the Department of Theatre, Speech, and Dance.
+While mainly directed to help students pursue summer studies in dance; it may also be directed toward tuition during the school year.
 Applicants must have shown outstanding dedication to the Dance program and special ability in their dance work.
 Make a Contribution

 Prentice David Hill Dramatic Scholarship

 Established in 1953.
 The scholarship was established in memory of Prentice Hill, Instructor of Fine Arts and Designer for the William & Mary Theatre from 1941 until his sudden death in 1943.
 The scholarship is awarded annually to provide financial assistance to dedicated students who wish to continue their theatre studies.

 Martin Jurow Theatre Arts Award

 Established in 1981.
 The award was established to honor Martin Jurow '32, recognizing his distinguished career as a film producer.
 The award is made to encourage a student who has demonstrated theatrical ability and promise to continue the pursuit of a career in the theatre.
 The grant is made annually to a William & Mary student pursuing summer employment, usually in the form of an internship with a prominent regional, repertory, or summer stock theatre.